First Week Overview for Spring 2017 Incoming Students

 The Washburn Student Bar Association sponsors and publishes a directory of students, faculty, and staff at the beginning of each academic year.
 Photographs taken for the directory are also used to provide faculty with course rosters for their classes.

-The directory is available in two formats: print, and electronically through a password protected area of the Washburn Law website (your login/password will be distributed during the first week).
+The directory is available in two formats: print, and electronically through a password protected area of the Washburn Law website.
 One copy of the print Directory is distributed to each student, faculty, and staff member at Washburn Law.
 Access to the electronic version of the Directory is limited to students, faculty, and staff at Washburn Law.

 Although the information collected above is used to produce the Directory and by Washburn Law personnel in order serve you better during the school year, we recognize that you may not want to share some of this information outside the law school staff.
 When you provide your Directory information you may indicate your desire to not have one or more of the following items printed in the Directory and displayed in the electronic version: